The spine is certainly one of the most important parts of the body and an injury can drastically alter the quality of life of the afflicted person!

 The effects of a spinal injury are so drastic because damage will often prevent adequate communication between your brain and the rest of your body.
 This of course has far-reaching implications and your reflexes and motor neurons will more than likely experience a deficit.

-However you have experienced your injury, it is important to see a specialist straight away and at Onto Orthopedics this is something we especially advise!
-As soon as you are discharged from the hospital you should seek the further treatment of an orthopedic doctor.
+However you have experienced your injury, it is important to see a specialist straight away, and at Onto Orthopedics, this is something we especially advise!
+As soon as you are discharged from the hospital after an incident that involves the spine, you should seek the further treatment of an orthopedic doctor.